USA Basketball announces its men's team for the Paris Olympics

 The other first-time Olympians on the current roster are Haliburton and Edwards, both of whom played for the U.S. team that finished fourth at the World Cup in Manila last year.

+“I definitely wanted this experience,” Curry said.
+“I think the timing is just right."

-There were more than 40 players under consideration for this team, and getting the roster to 12 was far from easy.
+There were more than 40 players under consideration for this team.
+Getting the roster to 12 was far from easy.

-“I think everybody understands that these Olympics are going to be maybe the most anticipated, given that it’s Paris, in terms of players wanting to go, players' wives wanting to go, everybody wanting to go,” U.S. coach Steve Kerr said.
+“I think everybody understands that these Olympics are going to be maybe the most anticipated, given that it’s Paris, in terms of players wanting to go, players' wives wanting to go, everybody wanting to go,” Kerr said.
 "It made for some really difficult decisions for us, for sure.”

 Durant and Curry said in October that they wanted to play this summer, Adebayo said then that he had already committed to the team, and it’s been assumed for some time that if players like James want to play, then all they have to do is say so.